Georgiana Cavendish, Duchess of Devonshire: Pursuits and fame

-Like her dear friend Marie Antoinette, the Duchess of Devonshire was one of the fashion icons of her time, and her elegantly flashy style made her the leader of fashion in England.
-Every outfit Georgiana wore, including her hairstyle, was immediately copied by the masses.
-The fashionable styling of her hair alone reached literally extraordinary heights above her exuberant outfits.
+Like her friend Marie Antoinette, the Duchess of Devonshire was one of the fashion icons of their time, and her style made her the leader of fashion in England.
+Every outfit and every hairstyle Georgiana wore, immediately had an influence on the masses.
+The styling of her hair alone reached extraordinary heights above her outfits.
 In 1774, Lord Stormont presented her with an ostrich feather from Paris that was four feet long.
-Overnight, it became a huge hit.
+Overnight, it became a huge trend.

-Using her influence as a leading socialite and fashion icon, the Duchess of Devonshire contributed to politics, science, and literature.
-As part of her illustrious social engagements, the Duchess would gather around her a large salon of literary and political figures.
-Among her major acquaintances were the most influential figures of her time, including the Prince of Wales (later King George IV); Marie Antoinette of France; and her favourite in court, the Duchess of Polignac; Charles Grey (later Earl Grey and British Prime Minister); and Lady Melbourne (lover of the Prince of Wales).
-Newspapers chronicled her every appearance and activity.
+Using her influence as a socialite and fashion icon, the Duchess of Devonshire contributed to politics, science, and literature.
+As part of her famed social engagements, the Duchess would gather around her a large salon of literary and political figures.
+Among her notable acquaintances were influential figures of her time, including the Prince of Wales (later King George IV); Marie Antoinette of France; and her favourite in court, the Duchess of Polignac; Charles Grey (later Earl Grey and British Prime Minister); and Lady Melbourne (lover of the Prince of Wales).
+Newspapers chronicled her appearance and activity.

 She was called a "phenomenon" by Horace Walpole who proclaimed, "[she] effaces all without being a beauty; but her youthful figure, flowing good nature, sense and lively modesty, and modest familiarity make her a phenomenon."
 Madame d'Arblay, who had a preference for acquaintances of talent, found that her appeal was not generally for her beauty but for far more, which included her fine "manner, politeness, and gentle quiet".
 Sir Nathaniel Wraxall stated that her success as an individual lay "in the amenity and graces of her deportment, in her irresistible manners, and the seduction of her society."

 Famously, when the Duchess was stepping out of her carriage one day, an Irish dustman exclaimed: "Love and bless you, my lady, let me light my pipe in your eyes!"
 Thereafter, whenever others would compliment her, the Duchess would retort, "After the dustman's compliment, all others are insipid."